 Build a plan for communication

-We all intuitively know that communication is paramount to getting our ideas across, building consensus around a vision and motivating others to help achieve our ideas – yet, we don’t have a plan for how we will communicate.
+We all intuitively know that communication is paramount to getting our ideas across, building consensus around a vision and motivating others.
+Yet we don’t have a plan for how we will communicate.

 - Your plan for communication starts with who you are communicating with, your audience.
 What organizations are you collaborating with, who is the point-person for each, and what are their roles?